zackees/zcmds/README.md

     * Changes the volume of a video.
   * ytclip
     * Download and clip a video from a url from youtube, rumble, bitchute, twitter...
 The timestamps are prompted by this program.
+  * whichall
+    * Finds all the executables in the path.
   * unzip
     * unzip the provided file
   * fixinternet